Waters of the U.S.

 Why It Matters

-As the EPA and Corps expanded the definition of “waters of the United States,” builders needed to obtain additional or more onerous permits, spending more time and resources to avoid wet features — this has been made all the more difficult because existing regulations do not clearly define which features to avoid.
+As the Agencies expand the definition of WOTUS, builders will need to obtain additional or more onerous permits, spending more time and resources to avoid wet features.

 For the latest WOTUS information, visit NAHBNow.